 - To reduce food poverty within the local community

-We carry out all of our operations through a team of dedicated volunteers and we are always keen to add to their numbers.
+We carry out our operations through a team of dedicated volunteers and we are always keen to add to their numbers.
 You can find out more about volunteering on the Join our Volunteers page.
 Although volunteers help to minimise our costs we are reliant upon the generosity of our food suppliers, and donations from individuals and organisations.
 Further information about how you can help fund our activities can be found on our Food Suppliers and Make a Donation page.
 In 2016 OFB is being supported by Grundon in a fundraising and volunteering partnership (see our news article) and we welcome corporate support of all types – see our Support Us page for more details.

 Find out more about Oxford Food Bank by watching the video below, or reading our About Us page.